tumcms/Open-Infra-Platform/Documentation/markdown/CodingGuideline.md

 ### Case: IFC entity not supported

-If an entity is not supported, the code should throw `UnhandledRepresentationException`.
+If an entity is not supported, the code should throw `UnhandledException`.

 ### Case: Entity definition changed between IFC versions